predictive-technology-laboratory/sensus/DocFX/articles/adaptive-sensing.md

 magnitude exceeds a critical threshold.
 This is demonstrated in the [example](https://github.com/predictive-technology-laboratory/sensus/blob/develop/ExampleSensingAgent.Shared/ExampleAccelerationSensingAgent.cs) sensing agent.
-This agent also demonstrates a control criterion based on proximity of the phone to a surface (e.g., face).
+This agent also demonstrates a control criterion based on proximity of the phone to a surface (e.g., face) and user activities (e.g., walking).

-* Control completion check interval:  Once sensing control is invoked, the app will periodically recheck the control criterion to determine whether it is still met.
+* Control completion check interval:  Once sensing control is invoked, the agent will periodically recheck the control criterion to determine whether it is still met.
 If the criterion is not met, then sensing control ends, the sensing agent transitions sensing settings as needed (e.g., reducing sampling rates), and the sensing agent returns to its idle state.
 If the criterion is still met, then sensing control continues unabated until the next completion check occurs.
-This parameter governs how long Sensus should wait between each completion check.
+This parameter governs how long the agent should wait between each completion check.

 Sensus supports two mechanisms for incorporating sensing agents into a study.
 The first involves writing software (in C#) to define the sensing agent.
 The second involves defining the agent